At least three of the six Photography categories at this year's SJA British Sports Journalism Awards will have first-time winners.

 Alex Davidson, Morgan Harlow, Cameron Smith and George Wood also make their returns to the final six, with Bradley Collyer a new name in the mix.

 Ellis said: "The Young Photographer category was as ever hugely encouraging, demonstrating the incredible emerging talent in this country and everyone who has been shortlisted was in with a chance of winning."

 With each portfolio submission comprising 10 images, the accumulated total of photos on the shortlists is well over 200.
 All will be on display in a special gallery showcase on awards night in London.

 "I must add that the Picture of the Year category stood out for me and shortlisting to 10 was difficult," added Ellis.

 "The winner however was well worthy and the jury agreed that it was such a striking image."

-After last year's virtual ceremony, we are back to normal!
-The winners will be announced at a gala ceremony taking place at the Park Plaza Westminster Bridge on Monday 7 March 2022.
-Tickets and tables are available to purchase.
+The winners will be announced at a gala ceremony taking place at the Park Plaza Westminster Bridge on the evening of Monday, 25 March 2024.

 The Ed Lacey Trophy is awarded to the photographer who, in the opinion of the judges, has been the overall best sports photographer of 2022 and has demonstrated an outstanding range of photographic skills.
 This will be judged on submitted entries into the categories listed below.
 All other awards are subject to entered submissions which are then put before our panel of judges.